Should I Apologize To My Ex? 13 Factors To Consider

 12. Has no contact been good for you?

 Is the no-contact rule working out just fine for you?
-Have you been a healthier version of yourself ever since you stopped talking to your ex?
+Have you been a healthier version of yourself ever since you stopped talking to an ex?
 If the answer is yes, that’s a good thing — don’t let one weak moment take you down.
 Don’t apologize.
 Some self-control is all you need.
 Look for healthy distractions until the temptation passes.

 13. Is staying in touch with your exes a recurrent pattern?

-When I apologized to my ex and he ignored me, I realized for a fact that this was a deeper behavioral pattern.
+When I apologized to my ex and he didn’t respond, I realized for a fact that this was a deeper behavioral pattern.
 It involved more exes and more apologies.
 I realized that I was blocking my happiness by keeping old memories so close to my broken heart.
 Turning a new leaf is only possible if old, dry leaves are crushed and forgotten.
 It’s time to make sure the past is behind you.

 Related Reading: Moving On From A Toxic Relationship – 8 Expert Tips To Help